Jespy616/The-Last-Game/documentation/LowLevelDesign.md

 This approach  should increase security by removing the need to store payment information in the database.
 The database will only interact with customer and subscription IDs, meaning the database will never see sensitive payment information.
 That information and security will be offloaded to Stripe, which is well known and trusted in the community.

 #### **Groq**
 Groq will be used to handle the hardware requirements that LLMs have, as explained in [System Performance](#system-performance).
 Users will be in charge of creating a Groq account from the [Groq dashboard](https://console.groq.com/login) and getting an API key.
-Users can manage their API key in their settings on the front end if they need to delete or change the API key associated with their account.
+Users can manage their API key in the .env file if they need to delete or change the API key.

 ## Deployment Plan